tensorforce/tensorforce/README.rst

 supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.

+Please do read the latest update notes at the bottom of this document to get an idea of how the project is evolving.

 The main difference to existing libraries is a strict separation of environments, agents and update logic that facilitates usage in non-simulation environments.
 Further, research code often relies on fixed network